 Interior designer focusing on the massage industry :

-I help masseurs boost their customers experience and healing process, by creating a beautiful working spaces for them
+I help masseurs boost their customer’s experience and healing process, by creating beautiful working space for them

 4. Script to ask whether you can follow up

 Email is a wonderfully unobtrusive medium.
-And we introverts thrive on it – we can take the time to carefully consider what we’re saying, and won’t get put on the spot.
+And we introverts thrive on it – we can take the time to consider what we’re saying carefully, and won’t get put on the spot.
 Because of this, rather than asking if you can follow up, I suggest just telling the person you will.

 During the email, you should add value to them, whether it’s by sending them an interesting link – or simply by telling them you enjoyed meeting them.
 This way, you can think of your email not as an intrusion, but as a small gift to them.
 Knowing this in advance will make you feel more confident with this next script:

 It’s been great to speak to you – I’ll send you an email in the next couple of days.